-Anyone taking a distance class (online, independent studies, televised, or multi-mode delivery) administered by the DEU can use this free service.
+Anyone taking a distance class administered by the DEU can use this free service.
 The Writing Centre provides tools and support to help you write effective essays, reports, or reviews.
 Simply submit a project draft, and a qualified tutor will assess your work and offer advice to improve your project.
-Contact the DEU Writing Centre at: Distanceeducation.usask.ca/support/writing-centre.php
+Contact the DEU Writing Centre at: https://distanceeducation.usask.ca/support/writing-centre.php